Judy Cassab: Career

+She was commissioned by the Australian Mathematics Trust to paint a portrait of mathematician Bernhard Neumann.

 She held more than fifty solo exhibitions in Australia, as well as others in Paris and London.

 After Cassab's work was acquired by the National Gallery, she was interviewed by James Gleeson about how she captured people's character in their portraits.
 This interview later formed part of the James Gleeson Oral History Collection.